HotProtato/H-VRT/README.md

 3.  **Fit Tree:** A `DecisionTreeRegressor` is trained to predict this multi-output `y`.
 The `max_leaf_nodes` parameter controls the tree's granularity.
 4.  **Extract Partitions:** The terminal leaves of the fitted tree serve as the final partitions.

+## A point of clarity

+I have decided to allow for a list of y-values, where the logic is if you're wanting to have a feature contribute to the formation of the tree, but you cannot guarentee it will be present during inference or expect a lot of Na values, use it as y.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.